Families grieve as they receive remains of victims killed in Air India crash

 “Because no matter how good the services are, they won’t bring back my brother and sister-in-law,” he added.

-Alongside the formal investigation, the Indian government has set up a high-level committee to examine the causes leading to the crash.
-The committee will focus on formulating procedures to prevent and handle aircraft emergencies in the future, the Ministry of Civil Aviation said in a statement Saturday.
+Alongside the formal investigation, the Indian government has set up a high-level committee to examine the causes that led to the crash.
+The committee will focus on formulating procedures to prevent and handle aircraft emergencies in the future, the Ministry of Civil Aviation said in a statement on Saturday.

-Authorities have also begun inspecting Air India’s entire fleet of Boeing 787 Dreamliners, Minister of Civil Aviation Ram Mohan Naidu Kinjarapu said on Saturday in capital Delhi at his first news briefing since Thursday’s crash.
+Authorities have also begun inspecting Air India’s entire fleet of Boeing 787 Dreamliners, the minister of civil aviation, Ram Mohan Naidu Kinjarapu, said in Delhi on Saturday, during his first news briefing since Thursday’s crash.

 Investigators on Friday recovered the plane’s digital flight data recorder, or the black box, from a rooftop near the crash site.